Website-2/zbp-language-services.github.io/about.md

 [A link](https://david.darn.es "A link")

-Lorem ipsum dolor sit amet, consectetur adip* isicing elit, sed do eiusmod *tempor incididunt ut labore et dolore magna aliqua.
+A culture and nature-focused traveller, I grew up bilingual in the UK and have spent over a decade deepening my understanding of the cultural differences between the two languages I have now been working with for six years.
+During the many long periods I have spent in Germany and also Spain, my intercultural and organisational skills, flexibility, ability to face challenges head-on and desire to help others have all been invaluable, as have been my spirit of adventure and aim to live in the moment.

-Duis aute irure dolor in [A link](https://david.darn.es "A link") reprehenderit in voluptate velit esse cillum **bold text** dolore eu fugiat nulla pariatur.
+Duis aute irure dolor in [A link](https://www.linkedin.com/in/z-bahrani-peacock/ "A link") reprehenderit in voluptate velit esse cillum **bold text** dolore eu fugiat nulla pariatur.
 Excepteur span element sint occaecat cupidatat non proident, sunt _italicised text_ in culpa qui officia deserunt mollit anim id `some code` est laborum.

 * An item
 * An item